Header image

 • According to the Gita, soul is not destructible but immortal.
 It says that death of the body is certain and irrelevant but eternal Self or the universal Self is immortal, therefore there should be no grief over what is inevitable, even necessary.
 It further explains that the Self instead of dying, merely goes on to take a new body and start the process all over again, therefore it is pointless to worry about the discarding of the present body (Srimadbhagvadgita, ch.
 2, verse 11, 22, 23; Kamath, 1993).

-• In The Bible also death has been viewed in a positive manner.
-It says “Blessed are the dead who die in the Lord from now on…….that they may rest from their labors, and their works follow them (Revelations, ch.
+• In The Bible death has been viewed as “Blessed are the dead who die in the Lord from now on…….that they may rest from their labors, and their works follow them (Revelations, ch.
 14, verse 13)”.

 • Islamic belief says- death as the begining of eternal life.
 Every individual will be questioned about his deeds in this life and he will be awarded Heaven or Hell based on His judgement.